latifatcii/DailyNews/README.md

 Hey !
 Daily News is a news app written with %100 programmatically ui. <br />

 # Usage
 It is powered by NewsAPI!
-You should get your free developer API key from [NewsAPI](https://newsapi.org) and change "YOURAPIKEY" string with your API key in DailyNews/Networking/FetchNews.swift.
+You should get your free developer API key from [NewsAPI](https://newsapi.org) and add it to DailyNews/Networking/FetchNews.swift.

 # ScreenShots